amftnj846650059/notes/README.md

 "Premature optimization is the root of all evil." — Donald Knuth

 This quote highlights that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 Instead, it's wiser first to write clear, working code and optimize only when profiling and measurement show a specific need for improvement.
 This approach encourages better design decisions, more maintainable code, and a more efficient use of development time.

+# 2024-03-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid over-engineering; complex code is harder to maintain and debug.
+Always remember that tomorrow's you or another developer might read it.
+Make it easy to understand, extend, and refactor.
+A simple, well-designed system often outlives a complicated one."

+In practice, this means writing clean, modular code with clear intent, using established design patterns when appropriate, and continually refactoring to remove unnecessary complexity.
+It also involves effective use of version control, documentation, and testing to ensure sustainability and robustness of your software applications.